sakachin2/XE/sample/doc/xereadme.txt

             (*)TeraTerm is freeware by T.Teranishi.                   ||~124FR~

      Test is done mainly for Windows version and AIX version.
-     Other version is just cheked to work except the function native to the version.
+     Other version is just checked to work except the function native to||~v129R~ the version.

 ##Following files are archived in to each version.